symfony/symfony-docs/security/guard_authentication.rst

 Custom Authentication System with Guard (API Token Example)
 ===========================================================

-Whether you need to build a traditional login form, an API token authentication system or you need to integrate with some proprietary single-sign-on system, the Guard component will be the right choice!

 Guard authentication can be used to:

-* :doc:`Build a Login Form </security/form_login_setup>`,
+* :doc:`Build a Login Form </security/form_login_setup>`
-* Create an API token authentication system (done on this page!)
+* Create an API token authentication system (see below)
-* `Social Authentication`_ (or use `HWIOAuthBundle`_ for a robust, but non-Guard solution)
+* `Social Authentication`_ (or use `HWIOAuthBundle`_ for a robust non-Guard solution)
+* Integrate with some proprietary single-sign-on system

-or anything else.
-In this example, we'll build an API token authentication system so we can learn more about Guard in detail.
+and many more.
+In this example, we'll build an API token authentication system, so we can learn more about Guard in detail.

 Step 1) Prepare your User Class
 -------------------------------